Simran-Kaur1996/Host_a_Dynamic_Web_App_on_AWS/readme.txt

 Copy code
 git clone <repository_url>
 cd <repository_directory>
-Set Up the Required AWS Resources: Follow the instructions in the repository’s documentation to set up the AWS resources, including the VPC, subnets, EC2 instances, Auto Scaling Group, and Load Balancer.
+Set Up the Required AWS Resources: Follow the instructions in the repository’s documentation to set up the AWS resources.
+This includes creating the VPC, subnets, EC2 instances, Auto Scaling Group, and configuring the Load Balancer.

 Deploy Website Code to S3: Store your application code and assets in an S3 bucket.
 The application files will be synced with EC2 instances from this bucket.